karote00/context-rag/docs/api.md

 - `exclude` - Array of glob patterns for files to exclude

 #### `embedder`
-- `type` - Embedder type: "python" or "rust"
+- `type` - Embedder type: "rust", "python-fast", or "nodejs"
 - `model` - Model name for embeddings

 #### `search`